A Probabilistic Model to Estimate Number Densities from Column Densities in Molecular Clouds: Methods

 \section{Methods}

-\subsection{Brief Diversion into the N-PDF and n-PDF}
+\subsection{Brief diversion into the N-PDF and n-PDF}

-The model proposed here is built upon utilizing known physics encoded in the probability distribution function (PDF) of the line-of-sight integrated column density, denoted N-PDF, or the analogue using the number density, denoted n-PDF.
-Both of these have similar features, broadly consisting of a log-normal component at low density (column density) with a power-law component towards high density (column density) which becomes more dominant over time \citep{Klessen2000,Ballesteros-Paredes2012, Brunt2015,Myers2015, Chen2018, Schneider2022}.
-The nature of the observed log-normal component has been debated: while theoretical models of turbulence produce such log-normal components \citep[e.g.][]{Federrath2008, Burkhart2012}, it's location also coincides with the where biases can occur due to noise, background and foreground gas, and statistical completeness \citep{Ossenkopf-Okada2016, Alves2017}.
-Here, we assume that the log-normal is due to turbulence, but note that our underlying model present is agnostic to the underlying shape of the N-PDF as it utilizes the N-PDF primarily to constrain the properties of the cloud turbulence.
+The model proposed here is built upon utilizing known physics encoded in the probability distribution function (PDF) of the line-of-sight integrated column density, denoted N-PDF, or the analog using the number density, denoted n-PDF.
+Both of these have similar features, broadly consisting of a log-normal component at low density (column density) with a power-law component toward high density (column density) which becomes more dominant over time \citep{Klessen2000,Ballesteros-Paredes2012, Brunt2015,Myers2015, Chen2018, Schneider2022}.
+The nature of the observed log-normal component has been debated: while theoretical models of turbulence produce such log-normal components \citep[][]{Federrath2008, Burkhart2012}, its location also coincides with the where biases can occur due to noise, background and foreground gas, and statistical completeness \citep{Ossenkopf-Okada2016, Alves2017}.
+Here, we assume that the log-normal is due to turbulence, but note that our underlying model, as presented, is agnostic to the underlying shape of the N-PDF.